Code of Practice for Patient Complaints

-At Savernake Dental practice we take complaints very seriously and try to ensure that all our patients are pleased with their experience of our service.
+In this practice we take complaints very seriously indeed and try to ensure that all our patients are pleased with their experience of our service.
 When patients complain, they are dealt with courteously and promptly so that the matter is resolved as quickly as possible.
 This procedure is based on these objectives.

 - We will seek to investigate the complaint within ten working days of receipt to give an explanation of the circumstances which led to the complaint.
 If the patient does not wish to meet us, then we will attempt to talk to them on the telephone.
-If we are unable to investigate the complaint in ten working days we will notify the patient, giving reasons for the delay and a likely period within which the investigation will be completed.
+If we are unable to investigate the complaint within ten working days we will notify the patient, giving reasons for the delay and a likely period within which the investigation will be completed.

 - We will confirm the decision about the complaint in writing immediately after completing our investigation.

 - Proper and comprehensive records are kept of any complaint received as well as any actions taken to improve services as a consequence of a complaint.

 - If patients are not satisfied with the result of our procedure then a complaint may be made to: